Shelex/parallel-specs/README.md

     session-->spec_executions;
     spec_files-->spec_executions;
 ```

 - due to restructuring it is possible now to properly estimate duration of exact spec file based on previous duration times
   rather just taking latest sessions which may not include that file.
 - use timestamps in milliseconds rather than unix epoch in seconds in order to track durations for quick specs
 - rest api instead of graphql (graphql playground is not as convenient as swagger docs) because main gql features are not needed.
 - as data has a relational model, switch from `datastore` to `postgres`
 - added ws controller for events that could be tracked on UI and give much visibility

 ## TODO

-  - remove apollo (graphql) from UI, replace with fetch or some hook-based solution
+- dockerize
-  - add ws listeners for UI
+- deploy

 # Use